A Boob’s Life

 Author Leslie Lehr wants to talk about boobs.
-She’s gone from size AA to DDD and everything between, from puberty to motherhood, enhancement to cancer, and beyond.
+She’s gone from size AA to DDDD and everything between, from puberty to motherhood, enhancement to cancer, and beyond.
 And she’s not alone - these are classic life stages for women today.

 At turns funny and heartbreaking, A Boob’s Life explores both the joys and hazards inherent to living in a woman’s body.
 Lehr deftly blends her personal narrative with national history, starting in the 1960s with the women’s liberation movement and moving to the current feminist dialogue and what it means to be a woman.
 Her insightful and clever writing analyzes how America’s obsession with the female form has affected her own life’s journey and the psyche of all women today.